 I'm running a paid Discord trading room with about 80 subscribers and I want to post real-time GEX updates.
 Which plan?

-You need the Startups Plan ($599/mo monthly, $479/mo annual).
+You need the Startup Commercial plan ($599/mo monthly, $479/mo annual).
 Posting FlashAlpha-derived data to paid subscribers is redistribution, which is not permitted under the personal-use Free / Basic / Growth / Alpha tiers.
-Startups Plan gives you Growth-equivalent quotas plus a redistribution licence up to defined caps (under 500 paying customers, under $2M revenue, under 3 years old).
-When you exceed those caps you upgrade to Alpha Node.
+Startup Commercial gives you Growth-equivalent quotas plus production redistribution up to defined caps (under 500 paying customers, under $2M revenue, under 3 years old).
+When you exceed those caps you upgrade to Embedded / White-label (from $2,500/mo).

 I'm building a SaaS dashboard with about 1,200 paying subscribers and I want to embed FlashAlpha vol surfaces in our UI under our own branding.
 Which plan?